 People are encouraged to seek professional legal, financial and medical advice to plan ahead while they still have the legal capacity to do so and to sign documents.

-A popular arrangement is the use of Enduring Powers of Attorney or what is commonly called an EPA.
-EPAs are legal documents which can be set up for 'personal care and welfare' and/or for 'property.'
+A popular arrangement is the use of Enduring Powers of Attorney (EPAs).
+EPAs are legal documents that can be set up for "personal care and welfare" and/or for "property".
 The document works while the donor is alive and allows someone else (the attorney) to act on their behalf if they cannot, or do not wish to, look after their own affairs.
 The attorney’s main responsibility is to act in the donor’s best interest.

-The arrangement is different from a will as it deals with decisions taken while the donor is still alive and only comes to an end once the donor dies.
+The arrangement is different from a will as it deals with decisions taken while the donor is still alive and only comes to an end by written notice to the attorney or once the donor dies .

 The person with powers of attorney can be a family member, a trusted friend or a professional such as a lawyer or accountant.
 For the elderly, an EPA can provide peace of mind that their well-being and property will be well looked after while they are alive.